IBM/watsonx-ai-java-sdk/samples/tokenization/README.md

-# Watsonx Image Analyzer Example
+# Watsonx Embedding Example

-This is a simple chatbot project that uses a large language model (LLM) to generate a description of an image.
+This is a simple example that demonstrates how to use IBM watsonx.ai to check the conversion of the provided input into tokens for a given model.

 ## Prerequisites